 Don’t sign anything until you speak to your

 attorney.
-Speak with your lawyer before accepting any insurance company settlement offer.
+Speak with your lawyer before accepting anything from the insurance company.

 Your case value is likely far greater.